1972 Black Hills flood: Victims

 Victims lost precious memories as stated in the Rapid City newspaper.
 An excerpt from the newspaper reads, "Operation Family Treasure' may provide hope for people.'
 For those who have given up all hope about finding a priceless photo album or sheet of important personal papers there may be a happy ending with "Operation Family Treasure," a clearing house for irreplaceable items run by the Rapid City Jaycees in conjunction with the Office of Civil defense.
 Flood disaster victims advised on tax breaks."
+Eldon L. Smith, a South Dakota state senator, was a victim of the flood.
+The flood also killed and displaced a disproportionate number of Native people living in Rapid City.

-2012 saw the 40 year anniversary of the fateful flood.
+In 2012 the 40 year anniversary of the fateful flood occurred.
 Survivors remarked on the horrific events.
 Rita, who was 20 at the time, described the scene, "There was so many [people] in trees and screaming and crying and the sparks were flying from electric wires, houses were on fire, it was just — it was hell," she says.
 Rita was seven months pregnant at the time of the tragedy.
 She describes her fears as, "I wouldn't wish that upon nobody," she says.
 "That's a nightmare and a half to think that you're going to die in water and your mom is gonna go with you and you're trying to do your best to keep your mom alive."
-Rita and her mother were swept against a building and thankfully rescued.
+Rita and her mother were swept against a building and rescued.
 There were others with the same experience while others were worse.
 Good Samaritans like Alex were left to clean up the mess and search for the less fortunate.
 He describes a gruesome scene, "I found a boy about 5 years old," Alex says.
 "He was dead, laying on some debris.
 I didn't touch him or nothing, I just went back and told the authorities where he was at.
 Then I quit."

-Reactions

-One unidentified resident of Rapid City, which was flooded, spoke to a reporter after the flood.

-"...the only thing above water is the hilltops.
-I guess it just ...
-I guess we gotta couple troubles."